 Currently, the level of DPR personnel for parks maintenance and recreational programs is inadequate for serving the needs of this district.
 Agency officials have cited the need to at least double and preferably triple maintenance personnel.
-CB8 therefore retains as a high priority our request for additional personnel for maintenance, recreation, and tree pruning in Manhattan (FY09 #11 308200604E).
+We therefore retain as a high priority our request for additional personnel for maintenance, recreation, and tree pruning in Manhattan (FY10 #12 308200604E).

-Rodents continue to be a problem in CB8 and its Parks.
-CB8 supports the development of a plan for extermination.
-NYC must control rodents.
-NYC parks Department must stop serving as nursery for our "furry" friends.
-CB8 continues our support for increased funding for the hiring of trained exterminators and increased rodent control in all our parks, including Central Park.
+Rodents continue to be an acute problem in Community Board 8 Parks.
+We would like the Parks Dept. to develop a plan to address the consistently infested parks.
+We continue our support for increased funding for the hiring of trained exterminators and increased rodent control in all our parks, including Central Park.
+(FY10 #3, 308199602E).